In this blog series we’re examining the Five Myths of Kubernetes Resource Optimization.

 Myth 1.
 Observability & Monitoring

-Observing and monitoring my Spark environment means I’ll be able to find the wasteful apps and tune them.
+Observing and monitoring my Kubernetes environment means I’ll be able to find the wasteful apps and tune them.

 The Truth About Observability & Monitoring

-Observing and monitoring your Spark environment can help you find pockets of waste, but finding the waste isn’t the same as fixing it.
+Observing and monitoring your Kubernetes environment can help you find pockets of waste that increases costs, but finding the waste isn’t the same as fixing it.
 Recommendations for eliminating waste simply generate more tasks to complete, which become impossible to implement at scale.
 Busy developers may be unwilling to implement such recommendations for apps that aren’t actually broken.
-And Spark waste still exists even after tuning for peak resource usage, because the non-peak times are still driving peak-level costs.
+And waste still exists even after tuning for peak resource usage, because the non-peak times are still driving peak-level costs.

 Myth 2.
 Cluster Autoscaling